MicrosoftDocs/azure-docs/articles/purview/manage-data-sources.md

 ## Register a new source

+>[!NOTE]
+> You'll need to be a [Data Source Admin](catalog-permissions.md#who-should-be-assigned-to-what-role) to register a source and manage it in the Microsoft Purview governance portal.

-Use the following steps to register a new source.
+Use the following steps to register a new source:

 1. Open [the Microsoft Purview governance portal](https://web.purview.azure.com/resource/), navigate to the **Data Map**, **Sources**, and select **Register**.